How to Fix Computer Speakers Not Working? [Updated 2026]

 Fix 4: Check that you have selected the HDMI Audio

 In some HD displays, audio support over HDMI cables is not functional, even if the cable itself is compatible.
-So, in some cases, the Windows speaker not working error occurs due to users operating with an HDMI display which does not support audio playback.
+So, in some cases, the Windows speaker not working error occurs due to users operating with an HDMI display that does not support audio playback.

 In this case, the user must directly run their audio cable to the display from their PC.
 Do this after checking that the audio jack is synced with the audio-in port of the HD display.